alberts2/Diffusion_GeoSSE/README.md

-#### Code for analyses used on **A Diffusion-Based Approach for Simulating Forward-in-Time State-Dependent Speciation and Extinction Dynamics**
+#### Code for analyses used on *A Diffusion-Based Approach for Simulating Forward-in-Time State-Dependent Speciation and Extinction Dynamics* paper.

 ## Overview